dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 To assign a compliance policy to users, choose a policy that you have configured.
 Existing policies can be found in the **Compliance –policies** blade.

 1. Choose the policy and choose **Assignments**.
-This opens the blade where you can select **Azure Active Directory security groups** and assign them to the policy.
+You can then select **Azure Active Directory security groups** and assign the groups to the policy.
 2. Choose **Select groups** to open the blade that displays the Azure AD security groups.
 Here you can find the security groups in your Azure Active Directory.
 You can select the user groups you want this policy to apply to and choose **Select**.
 Choosing **Select**  deploys the policy to users.

 You have applied the policy to users.
 The devices used by the users who are targeted by the policy will be evaluated for compliance.